 Layer on a plate and enjoy with a multitude choice of toppings – enjoy!

-Don’t loose this recipe for Scotch Pancakes, pin it for later…
+Don’t lose this recipe pin it for later…

 I really love to read your comments and feedback and will always comment back.
 Do drop a line in the comment section if you liked this post I would love to hear your thoughts, if you share photos of your delicious creations, please do tag me or use the hashtag #Glutarama on Facebook, Twitter and Instagram.
 Subscribe to my email list so that you get all my reviews and recipes straight in your mailbox.